RubixML/Server/README.md

 ---
 ### HTTP Middleware
-HTTP middleware are objects that process incoming HTTP requests before they are handled.
+HTTP middleware are objects that process incoming HTTP requests before they are handled by a controller.

 ### Shared Token Authenticator
 Authenticates incoming requests using a shared key that is kept secret between the client and server.